ajeetimpelysm/test/README.md

 # scraping
 Scrping test

 1. In cureent php script I am able to fetch all href links.
-Except those which is loaded by js.
 2. Js Element was not loading.
 So Couldn't able to fetch those Url.
 3. When I search the details about it got to know that, it is not possible with php. ref link is bellow.